mwherman2000/neo-csharpcoe/Competitions/NPCEntAppCompetitions/2018XXXXNPCEntAppCompetition1.md

 ## Two Award Categories

 Submissions can be made by a project comprised of an individual or a team.
-A project can be submit to either a single category or all competition catgories.
+A project can submit to either a single category or all competition catgories.

 **Category 1.
 Best Enterprise Applications** built using the NEO Persistable Classes (NPC e-dApp) Platform